calebstein1/simplang/README.md

 `done` - ends execution of the program

 Hint: all int registers (r0 - r7) are initialized to 0 by default, so you can immediately use any of them as a loop counter with the `incr` instruction without having to explicitly initialize them.

-## Known Bugs

-- String literals being parsed from a script file will cause a segfault if they don't contain at least one space.
-This does not occur with strings read it with `gets` or when using `ldstr` in repl mode.